shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 defined by another theme.
 </div>

-When you want develop a complete new theme, it might be a good idea to discard the styling defined by the Shopware Responsive theme.
+When you want to develop a completely new theme, it might be a good idea to discard the styling defined by the Shopware Responsive theme.